rashmi05pathak/Medical-Image-Analysis/README.md

 Part 3: Observe the application of Hough Transform
 1. Use the best contrast enhanced edge detected image from part 2 and apply Hough transform to locate the sternum.

+Assignment 3 is in folder EE20S051 and it solves below problem:
+Warwick dataset for gland segmentation in Colon histology images in MICCAI’15 is available for open access at https://warwick.ac.uk/fac/cross_fac/tia/data/glascontest/download/.